Erik-Nickel/iannwtfael/Final_Project/README.md

 # Food Recommender System based on Behavior SequenceTransformers
-## IANNWTF final project by Erik Nickel, Arne Klages and Jan-Luca Schröder
+## Final project by Erik Nickel, Arne Klages and Jan-Luca Schröder

 ## Readme
 This readme explaines the structures of our final project.